-The government has announced that the Extended Coronavirus Job Retention Scheme (ECJRS) would remain open until 31 March 2021.
+The government has announced that the Extended Coronavirus Job Retention Scheme (ECJRS) will remain open until 30 September 2021.
 For Frequently Asked Questions about the original Coronavirus Job Retention Scheme, click here.

 For employees to be eligible they have to be on the payroll on 30 October 2020 but they needn’t have been furloughed before then.
 Employers will need to claim for a minimum period of 7 consecutive calendar days.
 Employees who were made redundant or stopped working for their employer on or after 23 September 2020 can be re-employed and put on furlough.
 This is not mandatory and it is down to the employer as to whether they choose to do this.
 Employees can be furloughed where they are unable to work because they are shielding or have caring responsibilities including those looking after children.